STEAM Camps for Kids in Westchester and the Hudson Valley

 Grades K to 6

 The week-long sessions of Camp Invention are geared toward kids entering grades K-6.
-A different theme is picked each year (new for 2019 is Supercharged, which will include rebuilding ships and designing underwater equipment, and building a remote-control robot), and kids spend their days playing, learning, and problem-solving together.
+A different theme is picked each year, and kids spend their days playing, learning, and problem-solving together.
 One fixture of the camp has each camper bring a “take-apart item” from home—such as a computer or a hard drive—allowing him or her to investigate and learn about the guts of the now-discarded common household item.

 Grades 1 to 6